Sharrnah/whispering/documentation/plugin-creation.md

 - `{"type": "textarea", "rows": 5, "value": ""}` - A textarea
 - `{"type": "hyperlink", "label": "hyperlink", "value": "https://github.com/Sharrnah/whispering-ui"}`
 - `{"type": "label", "label": "Some infotext in a label.", "style": "center"}` - A label (style can be "left", "right" or "center")
-- `{"type": "file_open", "accept": ".wav", "value": "bark_clone_voice/clone_voice.wav"}` - A file open dialog (accept can be any file extension or a comma separated list of file extensions)
+- `{"type": "file_open", "accept": ".wav,.mp3", "value": "bark_clone_voice/clone_voice.wav"}` - A file open dialog (accept can be any file extension or a comma separated list of file extensions)
 - `{"type": "file_save", "accept": ".npz", "value": "last_prompt.npz"}` - A file save dialog (accept can be any file extension or a comma separated list of file extensions)
 - `{"type": "folder_open", "accept": "", "value": ""}` - A folder open dialog
 - `{"type": "dir_open", "accept": "", "value": ""}` - Alias for a folder open dialog